nikkilr88/egghead-asciicasts/get-started-using-webassembly-wasm/lessons/javascript-step-by-step-js-to-webassembly-conversion.md

 }
 ```

-The velocity data can then be stored in the same way with the x and y components of velocity as floats.
+The velocity data can then be stored in the same way with the `vx` and `vy` components of velocity as floats.

 ```cpp
 #define CIRCLE_COUNT = 1000